 Inventions and discoveries are made here, such as the cardiac pacemaker, the first successful open-heart surgery, the black box airplane flight recorder, and Ziagen, a major drug to treat HIV/AIDS.
 Learn more about recent research.

-We are the only Big 10 University located in a major city, which provides outstanding access to transportation, internships, restaurants, theater, and more.
+We are one of the few Big 10 Universities located in a major city, which provides outstanding access to transportation, internships, restaurants, theater, and more.

 As a comprehensive research university, we offer access to amazing facilities and student opportunities including six specialized career centers and unique freshmen seminars.